Is it the Right Time for Your Maldives Holiday?

 As countries around the world are easing lockdowns, you might be thinking when will be the right time to prepare for your Maldives holiday in the tropical sun.

 Many countries are preparing to reopen their borders in the next one or two months after having imposed bans on non-essential travels.
 As most other countries around the world, Maldives, too, has been affected.
-On 14th May, Maldives government has announced that the coronavirus situation in the country is under control.
+On 14th May, the government has announced that the coronavirus situation in the country is under control.
 With the aim of making Maldives a COVID-19 free country, the government has taken strong measures to limit its impact and avoid the spreading of the virus.

 Whether you are planning to enjoy your holiday immediately after Maldives’ reopening or at a later stage, it is time to start preparing now to avoid having trouble finding a room in one of the tropical resorts the archipelago offers.